yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 showRightNav: true
 ---

-Use disaster recovery (DR) to recover from an unplanned outage (failover) or to perform a planned switchover for business continuity and disaster recovery testing or failback after a failover.
+Use disaster recovery (DR) to recover from an unplanned outage (failover) or to perform a planned switchover.
+Planned switchover is commonly used for business continuity and disaster recovery testing and failback after a failover.

-A DR configuration consists of a primary universe, which serves both reads and writes, and a DR replica universe, which can also serve reads.
+A DR configuration consists of the following:

+- a primary universe, which serves both reads and writes.
+- a DR replica universe, which can also serve reads.

 Data from the primary is replicated asynchronously to the DR replica (which is read only).
-Due to the asynchronous nature of the replication, this deployment comes with non-zero recovery point objective (RPO) in the case of a primary universe outage.
-The actual value depends on the replication lag, which in turn depends on the network characteristics between the universes.
+Due to the asynchronous nature of the replication, DR failover results in non-zero recovery point objective (RPO).
+In other words, data left behind on the original DR Primary can be lost during a failover.
+The amount of data loss depends on the replication lag, which in turn depends on the network characteristics between the universes.
+By contrast, during a switchover, RPO is zero and data is not lost, because the switchover waits for all to-be-replicated data to drain from the DR primary to the DR replica before switching over.

-The recovery time objective (RTO) is very low, as it only depends on applications switching their connections from one universe to another.
+The recovery time objective (RTO) is very low, and determined by how long it takes applications to switch their connections from one universe to another.
 Applications should be designed in such a way that the switch happens as quickly as possible.

 DR further allows for the role of each universe to switch during planned switchover and unplanned failover scenarios.